openethereum/openethereum.github.io/Setup.md

     - Make the `parity` file executable by running `chmod u+x parity`
     - Launch Parity Ethereum with your favourite flags: `./parity --chain dev --jsonrpc-apis personal`

+- Mac
+  - Download the mac binary.
+  - Open a terminal and navigate to the directory using `cd /path/to/binary/folder/`.
+  - Make the binary executable by running `chmod +x parity`.
+  - You can now double click on the binary.

-- Windows and Mac
+- Windows
-Download the Binary and double click on it.
+Download the binary and double click on it.

 ## Dependencies